ts4z/barge-rulebook/src/dramaha-49.md

 ## Evaluating the Showdown

-The best Omaha high hand (using exactly two cards from the player’s hand and exactly three cards from the board) and the best point value hand (using all five cards from the player’s hand) splits the pot, where points are assigned:
+The best [Omaha](omaha-high-only.md) high hand (using exactly two cards from the player's hand and exactly three cards from the board) and the best point value hand (using all five cards from the player’s hand) splits the pot, where points are assigned:
  * Ace = 1